jgibbons-cp/datadog/kubernetes/datadog_agent_install/daemonset/README.md

 Steps:

-- Get a values file to configure the agent.
+- Get a values file to configure the agent or use the one you used for the helm install.
   ```
   wget https://raw.githubusercontent.com/jgibbons-cp/datadog/main/kubernetes/aks_with_windows/values.yaml
   ```